bvb-06/bvb-06/README.md

 # 💫 About Me:
-Enthusiastic and data-driven M.S.
-Data Science and Analytics student with a sturdy foundation in data analysis, statistics, engineering, and visualization.
-Skilled in Python, SQL, and data tools (Informatica, Denodo) and certified in AWS Fundamentals.
-Experienced in Diversity, Equity, and Inclusion (DEI) analysis.
-Proven record of accomplishment of delivering actionable insights and excellent project management skills.
-Seeking a Summer 2024 Internship as Data Analyst Intern or Data Scientist intern to leverage my technical expertise and passion for data management and data analytics.
+Hello! 👋 I'm Bharath, a passionate and data-driven M.S.
+Data Science and Analytics student with a strong foundation in data analysis, mathematics, statistics, and engineering challenges.
+I'm on a mission to extract valuable insights from data and leverage it to drive business strategy and enhance customer empathy.

+### What I Bring to the Table

+- 💼 **Academic Background:** I'm currently pursuing my M.S. in Data Science and Analytics from Georgia State University, where I'm honing my skills in machine learning, data visualization, and more.

+- 🛠️ **Technical Skills:** I'm proficient in various tools and technologies, including Python (NumPy, Pandas, Keras, OpenCV, Matplotlib, Seaborn), SQL, and data tools like Informatica and Denodo.
+I also have experience with Big Data technologies, including HDFS, Map Reduce, and Hive.

+- 🔬 **Work Experience:** As a Graduate Research Assistant, I've conducted in-depth data analysis on customer reviews, with a focus on Diversity, Equity, and Inclusion (DEI) themes.
+I've also worked at Cognizant as a Programmer Analyst Trainee, where I developed mappings, transformations, and workflows in Informatica PowerCenter.

+- 🤝 **Collaboration:** I thrive in team environments and have a proven record of collaborating effectively to extract meaningful insights from data.

+- 🌐 **Certifications:** I hold certifications in AWS Fundamentals, SQL, and Data Warehouse Fundamentals, among others, showcasing my commitment to continuous learning.

+### My GitHub Journey

+On my GitHub, you'll find a collection of projects that reflect my passion for data science, machine learning, and data analysis.
+Feel free to explore my repositories, and I welcome any feedback or collaboration opportunities.

+### Let's Connect

+I'm always eager to connect with fellow data enthusiasts, researchers, and professionals.
+Whether you have a question, a project idea, or simply want to chat about data, please don't hesitate to reach out.
+Let's learn and grow together!

+### Interests Beyond Data

+Outside of the data world, I have diverse interests, including soccer, chess, photography, and video games.
+I'm also multilingual, fluent in Tamil, English, and Telugu.

+Thanks for visiting my GitHub profile, and I look forward to connecting with you!

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/bvb_thats_it) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/bvb01)